New details emerge in crash that killed Southwest Guilford High School basketball player

 Crews responded to the incident at about 9:20 a.m.
 Sunday on Interstate 85 near exit 94 in Davidson County.

-Moultry says Brandon Lamberth was driving on the interstate when his 1999 Mercadez went off the road to the right side before veering to the left and hitting several trees in the median.
-The passenger, Dezmond Woods, was killed after hitting the last tree.
+Moultry says Brandon Lamberth was driving on the interstate when his car went off the road to the right side before veering to the left and hitting several trees in the median.
+The passenger, Dezmond Woods, was killed.

+“In speaking with principal, he was saying that his daughter said that his hair matched his game.
+It was kind of all over, flopping and all over the place and that was Dez.
+He gave you everything,” said Guy Shavers, Head Boys’ Varsity Basketball Coach at Southwest Guilford High.

+“In my opinion, we wouldn’t have won the championship without him,” Shavers went on to say.

 Speed is not believed to be a factor in the crash.
 Lamberth was taken to Wake Forest Baptist Medical Center with serious injuries.